Do you ever dream of owning a business that makes money even while you sleep or go on vacation? That’s a dream a lot of business owners have.

 For example, let’s say you just focused on PPC advertising.
 You have to document a typical process with a typical client that defines what you do.
 In other words, you become the specialist in that one particular area.
-Of course when you are making this decision to narrow what you do, you are taking in account what you do really well.
+Of course, when you are making this decision to narrow what you do, you are taking into account what you do really well.

 - What am I really good at?

 As you can see, these questions force you to focus on the work that’s not only profitable, but the work that you are proficient and passionate about.

 If you think about it, you are probably really good at a lot of things.
 But you may not be passionate about them.
 You might be good at balancing your books, but that doesn’t mean you should become an accountant.
 It’s not your passion.